Short-Term Capital Gains Tax for FY 2025-2026 and FY 2026-27

 What is Short Term Capital Gains Tax?

-Short-Term Capital Gains Tax (STCG) is a tax levied on the profit you earn from selling capital assets held for a short period of 12 months.
+Short-Term Capital Gains Tax (STCG) is a tax levied on the profit you earn from selling capital assets held for a short period.

-The short-term holding period for listed securities is 12 months and 24 months for unlisted shares and non-financial assets, as provided by the Union Budget 2024.
+• The short-term holding period for listed securities is 12 months, and 24 months for unlisted shares and immovable property, as rationalised by the Union Budget 2024.

-All STCGs are added to your total income and taxed at the applicable income tax slab rates (plus surcharge and cess).
+• All STCGs are added to your total income and taxed at applicable income tax slab rates, except those covered under Section 111A, which are taxed at a special rate of 20%.

 Short-Term Capital Asset Holding Periods